nmelentjevs/placeholder-alerts/README.md

                          Default: icons will stay on the page.

         style            Object.
 CSS Object containing any styled to be applied to the icon.

+        display         String.
+Default: 'absolute' - great if you want to set time to hide the icon after some x seconds. 'relative' - if you want to control where the icon is placed relative to parent where the form input is located.

+        percent         Int.
+Used with display: 'absolute' to control % placement of input width.

 ```